Main differences between shot peening machine x conventional blasting

 • Metalworking industry: cutting tools, stamping, forging (mostly cold).

 • Aerospace industry: which is the one who mostly uses shot peening, lots of the components of aircraft are treated with shot peening including various components of turbines, structural and landing gear.

-We are able to provide not only the equipment but a complete solution for many different applications of shot peening.
-Beyond producing shot peening equipment systems, by blast wheel, pressure, suction, wet (in cases where severe restrictions on roughness exists) or a combination of two or more of these systems, are equipped with the most efficient systems to monitor all process variables.
+We are able to provide not only the shot peening machine but a complete solution for many different applications of shot peening.
+Beyond producing shot peening machine systems, by blast wheel, pressure, suction, wet (in cases where severe restrictions on roughness exist) or a combination of two or more of these systems, are equipped with the most efficient systems to monitor all process variables.

-CMV has the means to specify the parameters of shot peening and train operators, create process routines, inspection plans, and train shot peening inspectors.
-The shot peening equipment we produce meet the process or productivity needs an integrated system with CN, CNC or robotics, both in handling the parts treated as for movement of the nozzles or shot peening guns.
+CMV® has the means to specify the parameters of shot peening machine and train operators, create process routines, inspection plans, and train shot peening inspectors.
+The shot peening equipment we produce meets the process or productivity needs an integrated system with CN, CNC or robotics, both in handling the parts treated as for movement of the nozzles or shot peening guns.